rancher/rancher.github.io/rancher/v1.2/en/faqs/troubleshooting/index.md

 If containers on different hosts cannot ping each other, there are some common scenarios that could be the issue.

+#### How to test if cross host communication is working?

+Exec into one of the network agents and ping the internal IP (i.e. 10.42.x.x) of another network agent.
+Depending on your Rancher version, your network agents may be hidden on the hosts page.
+To view them, select the "Show System" checkbox in the upper right corner.

 #### Are the IPs of the hosts correct in the UI?

 Every so often, the IP of the host will accidentally pick up the docker bridge IP instead of the actual IP.
 These are typically `172.17.42.1` or starting with `172.17.x.x`.
 If this is the case, you need to re-register your host with the correct IP by explicitly setting the `CATTLE_AGENT_IP` environment variable in the `docker run` command.